nrwl/nx/docs/nx-cloud/enterprise/conformance/publish-conformance-rules-to-nx-cloud.md

 nx-cloud publish-conformance-rules cloud-conformance-rules/dist
 ```

 Subsequent calls to this command will overwrite the previously published rule artifacts for that rule, including implementation and schema changes.
-Effectively, the rules are always "at HEAD" and do not therefore have explicitly versioning.
-If you need to support different versions of various setups, the rule implementation should handle it at runtime.
+Effectively, the rules are always "at HEAD" and do not therefore have explicit versioning.
+If you need to support different versions of various setups, you should write the rule implementation to handle it at runtime.
 This approach helps reduce a lot of complexity and friction when managing Nx Conformance configurations across your organization.

 Because publishing the rules is a relatively common operation, you can also wire up a target in your `cloud-conformance-rules` project to wrap the CLI command.
 Therefore, including our build target from before, our `project.json` file now looks like this: